nooruddinbakhtiyar/Swatchle---CBL-Project-1/README.md

-# Swatchle – Arduino Source Code
+# Swatchle – Source Code

 This repository contains the Arduino firmware developed for the Swatchle prototype, running on the LILYGO T-Display S3 Touch (ESP32-S3).